Discover Swiss Financial Secrets That Maximize Your Money!

 Since many people believe that they should withdraw based on their current portfolio instead of based on the initial portfolio like the initial Trinity Study results, I have simulated what would happen if we did withdraw based on the current portfolio.

 I believe it is possible to retire by using this method.
 However, you need to set a minimum amount of money to withdraw.
 This will be defined by the bare minimum of money you need to survive.
 When the years are good, you can withdraw more, up to your withdrawal rate.
-But when the years are based, you will only withdraw a small amount to survive.
+But when the years are poor, you will only withdraw a small amount to survive.

 The advantage of this method would be to be flexible.
-You can withdraw more money and enjoy a higher lifestyle when times are good and go back to a smaller lifestyle when the times are rough.
+You can withdraw more money and enjoy a higher lifestyle when times are good, and go back to a smaller lifestyle when the times are rough.
 And this would not lower your chances of success too much.

 If you chose a conservative minimum and a slightly higher withdrawal rate, for instance, 3.5% and 4%, I think this method would make sense.
 But it would not make sense to go with something like 4% and 5%, especially in the long term.